 In the financial sector, businesses are now beginning to realise remediation presents an opportunity for change and transformation and in doing so can deliver significant cost and efficiency gains.

-In 2016, a major UK retail bank sought assistance with the remediation of 500,000 unsecured debts across multiple brands to ensure compliance.
+For example, one major UK retail bank sought assistance with the remediation of 500,000 unsecured debts across multiple brands to ensure compliance.
 Working collaboratively with the bank we were able to advise upon how the project could be used to digitally transform their case management process.

 In another example, a retail bank sought to efficiently resolve over 200,000 customer claims for PPI.
 A stand-alone solution automated and simplified processing into a single workflow, reducing the time taken to action claims from weeks to days.

-The automation of workflow saw complaint handling reduced by between 50-65 percent, allowing the bank to reduce headcount.
+The automation of workflow saw complaint handling reduced by between 50-65 per cent, allowing the bank to reduce headcount.

 Root Cause Analysis then identified a number of business processes that could be improved, leading to a reduction in complaints, increased customer retention and a reduction in the costs associated with corrective action.
 Streamlining workflow therefore had multiple knock-on effects enabling the bank to achieve cost savings and better customer relations.

 What both these examples illustrate is that regulatory remediation adds a lot to a business.
 It can add value, reduce cost and increase efficiency across the board.
 It just takes a team who are forward-looking enough to keep a broad view so the potential is never limited.